SherryLiangingit/5001_self_project/README.md

 ## About

-  The ipynb file records my work in details; xgboost.csv records my result. *(There might be small differences for I changed parameters in my code and forgot to saved.)*
+  The ipynb file records my work in details; xgboost.csv records my result. *(There might be small differences for I changed parameters in my code and forgot to save a copy.)*